Partnerships

 “When talking with our partner schools, it was clear that girls are talented in this area, but boys tend to dominate in the classroom.
 All schools were keen to see how female role-modelling, both with the introduction of peer-mentoring, and the case studies on professional women working in STEM, could positively influence girls’ confidence and aspirations.”

 For NGHS pupils especially, this new partnership brings unique leadership opportunities.
 Those selected to be mentors are made up of Subject Scholars and pupils who have an appropriate skill set matched to encourage and support girls from the partner schools.
 Academic rigour, enthusiasm, effective communication, and the ability to make others feel at ease were all factors sought when selecting mentors for the programme.
-Skills to be gained from the partnership were also discussed, as Susie continues:
+Skills to be gained from the partnership were also discussed, as Wendy continues:

 “We have a number of talented pupils on bursary places here at NGHS and we’re proud to be able to offer them leadership opportunities that develop confidence and self-esteem alongside an excellent academic experience.
 The BGBF programme is a wonderful example of this.”

-Outreach and Partnerships is an important part of NGHS’s embedded whole-school culture with girls taking up roles of responsibility at multiple levels throughout the school, including the Junior School with our Tots Have Fun, Year 6 Tots Ambassadors, and Sixth Form Outreach Prefects.
-During the GDST’s Girls’ Futures Report (2022), girls nationally painted a picture of a life where they have control of how work intersects with home and family and where they can lead in a way that prioritises compassion and community (9), finding that 83% of girls described wanting to do a job that they enjoy, and 66% wanting a job that makes a difference to society[1].
+In the GDST’s Girls’ Futures Report (2022), girls nationally painted a picture of a life where they have control of how work intersects with home and family and where they can lead in a way that prioritises compassion and community, finding that 83% of girls described wanting to do a job that they enjoy, and 66% wanting a job that makes a difference to society.
 As experts in educating girls, this is no surprise – girls tend to work collaboratively and are supportive of one another.
-Recent research into female philanthropists also show that women choose to invest in causes such as gender equality and sustainability [2](Charities Aid Foundation, 2023) to drive change – indicating that girls and women make conscious decisions about how their actions can have positive influence and impact on others.

 “We believe that bright girls should have access to an excellent education regardless of their sex, race, or social-economic circumstances, and we are so inspired to make this happen.
 The Bright Girls Bright Futures programme will not only challenge and push exceptionally bright and talented girls, but open doors to their extraordinary futures.”

-Enquiries about the Bright Girls Bright Futures programme can be sent to Susie Bulling, Partnership Coordinator at Nottingham Girls’ High School (s.bulling@not.gdst.net).
+Enquiries about the Bright Girls Bright Futures programme can be sent to Charlotte Keane, Partnerships Marketing Co-ordinator at outreach@not.gdst.net